Sunsmart, Heat and Hydration

 SunSmart, Heat and Hydration Policy

 Too much of the sun’s UV can cause sunburn, skin and eye damage and skin cancer.
 UV damage accumulated during childhood and adolescence is associated with an increased risk of skin cancer in later life.
+Students must therefore be educated as to the need for suitable sun protection from over exposure to the sun whilst at school.

 The aims of the Kerang South SunSmart Policy are to: